Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

       import ipywidgets as widgets
       from IPython.display import display

-We have been using a Anaconda installation of python, and all of these libraries are readily available.
+We have been using an Anaconda installation of python, and all of these libraries were readily available.

 ## Acknowledgment: